brillout/wildcard-api/docs/blog/rest-rpc.md

 ##### Custom JSON endpoints

-With *custom JSON endpoints* we denote the practice of creating new server routes and modifying old ones in an ad-hoc fashion, as the need arises.
+With *custom JSON endpoints* we denote the practice of creating custom server routes to retrieve and mutate data.
-Usually, JSON is used to serialize.
+We create and modify the server routes in an ad-hoc fashion as the need arises.

 <details>
 <summary>